Axual/ksml/README.md

     docker buildx create --name ksml
     # Build KSML Runner
     docker buildx --builder ksml build --load -t axual/ksml:local --target ksml -f Dockerfile .
-    # Build KSML Data Generator
-    docker buildx --builder ksml build --load -t axual/ksml-data-generator:local --target ksml-datagen -f Dockerfile .
     # Remove the BuildX builder for KSML
     docker buildx rm ksml

 #### Install GraalVM locally
-Download GraalVM for Java 17 or later from [this page](https://www.graalvm.org/downloads/) and install it for your platform as explained.
-Once installed, use the command ```gu install python``` to install the Python module.
-For more information, check out the [Python Reference](https://www.graalvm.org/reference-manual/python/) pages.
+Download GraalVM for Java 21 or later from [this page](https://www.graalvm.org/downloads/) and install it for your platform as explained.

 Once installed, select GraalVM as your default Java JVM.
 Then you can build KSML using the normal Maven commands: